MikeNet-WIP/deepLearning-project-face-generation/README.md

 # deepLearning-project-face-generation

-# odd problem with this project
+# Odd problem with this project
-## the origional jupyter file was corrupted, needs to be rebuilt from the html document.
+## The origional jupyter file was corrupted, needs to be rebuilt from the html document.

+### used optim.lr_scheduler.ReduceLROnPlatea and nn.DataParallel cool features.

 Face Generation